-January is not really the best month to enjoy Italy: days are cold and short, but budget travelers might find the savings on airfare and accommodation attractive.
-In Italy, as in many other areas of the world, January is a month marked by cold weather, but it is also a month when not many tourists travel to the country: this means everything tends to be less expensive than in the other seasons.
+January is not really the best month to enjoy Italy: days are wintery and short, but budget travelers might find the savings on airfare and accommodation attractive.
+Cold weather marks January in Italy, as it does in many other areas of the world.
+Anyway, it is also a month when not many tourists travel to the country: this means everything tends to be less expensive than in the other seasons.
 Hotels, airfares and even some local transportation costs are lower in January.
-There are also plenty of discounts and coupons available to be used in January, all of which could help to get a good, budget-oriented Italian holiday,

 Those who are planning to take a trip to Italy in January would need to plan out an itinerary based on the kind of activities they prefer: visiting museums, churches, or any type of indoor activities are of course the best options.
 At the same time, if you are a bit of a snow bunny, January is also a good month for skiing and winter sports.